How to change a cloth nappy?

 If you’re a new parent, changing your baby’s cloth nappy might initially seem intimidating.
 However, don’t worry; it gets easier with practice, and soon you’ll become a pro at it.
 This comprehensive guide will walk you through the process, no matter what type of cloth nappy you’re using, whether it’s pre-fold, pocket style, or all-in-one.

-How do you change a nappy step by step
+How to change a Cloth Diaper-step by step

 • Before you begin, it’s essential to be well-prepared.
 Here’s what you’ll need: